cunarist/rinf/README.md

 Data being sent between Dart and Rust are basically bytes arrays, represented as `Uint8List` in Dart and `Vec<u8>` in Rust.
 Though using MessagePack serialization is recommended, you can send any kind of bytes data as you wish such as a high-resolution image or some kind of file data, or just toss in a blank bytes array if you don't need additional details.

+The library files compiled from Rust crates are automatically included in the build folder or the executable binary.
+No manual bundling is needed.

 # ☕ Support Us

 😉 If you are benefiting from the features of Rust-In-Flutter and find it helpful, why not consider supporting this project?
 Your generous donations contribute to the maintenance and development of Rust-In-Flutter, ensuring its continuous improvement and growth.